Sea Turtle Rehabilitation on the Great Barrier Reef

 In Cairns you are accommodated in a hostel, in a 6-bed room.
-You either share the room with people of the same sex or stay in a mixed dorm.
-Accommodation is very nice with a communal pool for guests to cool off in, and you always find someone to get acquainted with.
-In addition, pleasant activities are offered such as barbecue evenings.
+You either share the room with people of the same gender or stay in a mixed dorm.
+Accommodation is very nice with a communal pool for guests to cool off in, and you can always find someone to get acquainted with.
+Pleasant activities are offered such as barbecue evenings.

 You can also choose to: